Foreign relations of India: Border disputes

 Two regions are claimed by both India and China.
-Aksai Chin is in the disputed territory of Ladakh, at the junction of India, Tibet and Xinjiang, India claims the 38,000-square-kilometre territory, currently administered by China after Sino-Indian War.
-India also considers the cessation of Shaksam Valley to China by Pakistan as illegal and a part of its territory.
-Arunachal Pradesh is a state of India in the country's northeast, bordering on Bhutan, Burma and China's Tibet, though it is under Indian administration since 1914, China claims the 90,000-square-kilometre area as South Tibet.
-Also, the boundary between the North Indian states of Himachal Pradesh and Uttarakhand with China's Tibet is not properly demarcated with some portions under the de facto administration of India.
+Aksai Chin is in the disputed territory of Ladakh, at the junction of India, Tibet and Xinjiang.
+India claims the 38,000-square-kilometre territory, currently administered by China after the Sino-Indian War.
+India also considers the cession of Shaksam Valley to China by Pakistan as illegal and a part of its territory.
+Arunachal Pradesh is a state of India in the country's northeast, bordering on Bhutan, Burma and China's Tibet, though it has been under Indian administration since the 1914, China claims the 90,000-square-kilometre area as South Tibet.
+Also, the boundary between the North Indian states of Himachal Pradesh and Uttarakhand with China's Tibet is not properly demarcated, with some portions under the de facto administration of India.